top of page

 If you ever need to separate the two halves again, carefully slide a thin, wide object (such as a butter knife) into the horizontal gap just underneath the key ring at the bottom, and then carefully twist back and forth until the two halves snap apart.

-Enjoy all that extra space in your pockets!
+Enjoy all that extra space in your pocket!

 bottom of page